opnfv/genesis/fuel/docs/src/installation-instructions.rst

 <cd genesis; git checkout arno>

-Goto the fuel directory and build the .iso
+Go to the fuel directory and build the .iso

 <cd fuel/build; make all>